wkumari/draft-wkumari-intarea-safe-limited-domains/draft-wkumari-intarea-safe-limited-domains.md

 operators of networks outside of the limited domain implement filters to protect their networks from the limited domain traffic.

-# IP TTL Limiting
+# IP Hop-Limit Limiting

 Some limited domain protocols are intended to only be used within a single IP subnet.
-In these cases, it may be possible to use
-IP TTL limiting to ensure that the protocol does not leak out of the subnet.
+In these cases, it may be possible to use the IP Hop-Limit to ensure that the protocol does not leak out of the subnet.

-By specifying that the IP TTL of packets carrying the protocol be set to a value of 1, it is possible to ensure that the protocol does not leak out of the subnet.
-This is because routers will decrement the TTL of packets by 1 when forwarding them, and discard the packet when it reaches zero.
+By specifying that the IP Hop-Limit of packets carrying the protocol be set to a value of 1, it is possible to ensure that the protocol does not leak out of the subnet.
+This is because routers will decrement the Hop-Limit of packets by 1 when forwarding them, and discard the packet when it reaches zero.

+The approach of setting the IP Hop-Limit to 1 ensures that the protocol does leave the subnet.
+This is different from requiring the received IP Hop-Limit has a value of 255, as used in {{RFC3682}}, which ensures that traffic cannot be spoofed from outside the subnet.

+Which option to choose (if either) depends on the specific requirements of the protocol.

-# IP Multicast Addressing
+# IPv4 Multicast Addressing

 Some protocols (e.g OSPF) use addresses from the IP Local Network Control Block {{RFC5771}}, (224.0.0/24).
 In addition to providing a discovery